From the 1983 Carmina Burana Press Kit

 In the video, a “cinematic miniature” photographed as Southern California’s classic missions, Manzarek plays a renegade monk.
 It’s a transformation that’s of interest not only to his rock fans; it’s also attracted the attention of L.A’s classical music establishment, where interest has been expressed in presenting it at The Mark Taper Forum.
 Fine arts TV channels are of course primed as well.
 Look for the video in early ’84.

-If you were involved in the making of this film or have any additional information or corrections, please contact us through the “Contact Us” page.
+If you were involved in the making of this film or have any additional information or corrections, please contact us through Ray’s social media pages.
 Thank you!

 For some reason, this video was never completed or released.
 As of right now, the only known version of this video was a screener found in Ray’s archives, a link to which is included below.
-If have any information on what exactly occurred in ’82 and the circumstances behind the creation of the video and the reasons it was not completed, please contact us on the “Contact Us” page.
+If have any information on what exactly occurred in ’82 and the circumstances behind the creation of the video and the reasons it was not completed, please contact us through Ray’s social media pages.

 Click here to see clips from Ray’s original screener of the video.